Barry Church: 2014 season

 Church entered training camp slated as the starting free safety with starting strong safety J.J.
 Wilcox.
 During Week 12, Church recorded eight solo tackles, deflected a pass, and returned an interception by Eli Manning for a 45-yard gain during a 35–28 road victory over the New York Giants.
 In the next game, he collected a season-high 11 combined tackles (nine solo) and broke up a pass in a 33–10 loss to the Philadelphia Eagles.
-He led the team with 110 combined tackles (77 solo), six pass deflections, two interceptions, and a forced fumble in 16 starts.
+Church led the team with 110 combined tackles (77 solo), six pass deflections, two interceptions, and a forced fumble in 16 starts.

 The Cowboys finished atop the NFC East with a 12–4 record and received a playoff berth.
 On January 4, 2015, Church started in his first NFL playoff game and recorded four combined tackles during a 24–20 victory against the Detroit Lions in the NFC Wildcard Game.
-The following week, he made eight combined tackles in a 26–21 road loss to the Green Bay Packers in the NFL Divisional Game.
+The following week, he made eight combined tackles during the 26–21 road loss to the Green Bay Packers in the NFL Divisional Game.

 2015 season

 Defensive coordinator Rod Marinelli opted to retain Church and Wilcox as the starting safety duo after assistant head coach/co-defensive coordinator Monte Kiffin was not re-signed during the off-season.

-During a Week 10 10-6 road loss to the Tampa Bay Buccaneers, Church collected a season-high 11 combined tackles (nine solo).
+During a Week 10 10–6 road loss to the Tampa Bay Buccaneers, Church collected a season-high 11 combined tackles (nine solo).
 On December 13, 2015, he tied his season-high of 11 combined tackles (nine solo) during a 28–7 loss at the Green Bay Packers.
 Two weeks later against the Buffalo Bills, Church recorded seven combined tackles, but left the eventual 16–6 road loss in the fourth quarter after breaking his arm.
 He was expected to be in a cast for 6–8 weeks and missed the regular-season finale.
 Church finished second on the team with 136 combined tackles (78 solo) and a forced fumble in 15 games and starts.